lepture/authlib/docs/flask/oauth2.rst

 Authorization Server
 --------------------

-The Authorization server provides several endpoints for authorization, issuing tokens, refreshing tokens and revoking tokens.
+The Authorization Server provides several endpoints for authorization, issuing tokens, refreshing tokens and revoking tokens.
 When the resource owner (user) grants the authorization, this server will issue an access token to the client.